Randy Arozarena Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.51 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.57 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to allow 177 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender 178 total home runs at a rate of 1.4 per game (third-most in the league).

-- Blach gets the start for the Rockies, his sixth of the season.
-He is 1-1 with a 4.14 ERA and 15 strikeouts through 37 2/3 innings pitched.
+- Gomber goes for his 10th win when he gets the start for the Rockies, his 26th of the season.
+He is 9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched.

-- The left-hander's last appearance came on Wednesday against the Arizona Diamondbacks, when he went five innings, surrendering two earned runs while giving up six hits.
+- In his last outing on Wednesday against the Arizona Diamondbacks, the left-hander tossed 5 1/3 innings, allowing six earned runs while surrendering seven hits.

-- The 32-year-old has a 4.14 ERA and 3.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .311 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.